-Overall, Adidas has thought about and included a lot of premium features into their Daytona series of kart boots.
-For the price, you’ll receive a kart boot that’s not only durable, but nicely lightweight and certain to last longer than a lot of others.
+Overall, Adidas has thought about and included a lot of premium features in their Daytona series of kart boots.
+For the price, you’ll receive a kart boot that’s not only durable, but nicely lightweight and certain to last longer than a lot of others on the market.

 - Anti-abrasion prints on the boots to mitigate wear and tear